Rep. Matt Gaetz files resolution to oust Kevin McCarthy as speaker of the House

 McCarthy responded minutes later on social media, “Bring it on.”

-The far-right Republican from Florida has for months threatened to use the procedural tool — called a motion to vacate — to try to strip McCarthy of his office.
+Gaetz, a far-right Republican from Florida, has for months threatened to use the procedural tool — called a motion to vacate — to try to strip McCarthy of his office.
 Those threats escalated over the weekend after McCarthy relied on Democrats to provide the necessary votes to fund the government.

 That decision has set McCarthy up for what will likely be the ultimate test of his leadership and may force him to look across the aisle to Democrats for support.
-But how the vote will unfold remains unclear, as possible parliamentary maneuvering could sway the outcome.
+But how the vote will ultimately unfold remains unclear, as possible parliamentary maneuvering could sway the outcome.
 And allies of McCarthy have said for weeks they were ready for a motion to come.

 The vote could result in humiliation — the first speaker ever ousted from the job through such a motion — or newfound strength as he overcomes yet another obstacle while trying to lead a narrow, unwieldy majority.
 Conservative critics have been hounding him from the start, denying him votes and thwarting his plans.
 But McCarthy has recently welcomed the effort to oust him and suggested it’s an opportunity to silence his critics once and for all.